AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/native_extensions.md

 ![plug-in workflow](../../images/editor_plugin_interaction.png)

-This overall pattern is very similar to the way the Stingray engine interacts with plug-ins that extend its runtime capabilities.
+This overall pattern is very similar to the way the engine interacts with plug-ins that extend its runtime capabilities.
 See ~{ Extend the Engine }~.

 ## Synchronous vs Asynchronous